Joseph Nérette: Early life and career

-Nérette got his law degree in 1950.
-He served as substitute prosecutor in Port-au-Prince from 1971 to 1978.
+Joseph Nérette was born on April 9, 1924, in Port-au-Prince.
+He got his law degree in 1950 in Port-au-Prince.
+Nérette served as substitute prosecutor in Port-au-Prince from 1971 to 1978.
 He was an appeals court judge from 1978 until 1988, when he was appointed to the Supreme Court of Haiti by a military government.
+In addition to French and Haitian Creole, he also spoke Spanish.
+By the time of the 1991 Haitian coup d'état, he was the third-ranking justice on the 12-member Supreme Court.